getsentry/sentry-docs/src/collections/_documentation/workflow/integrations/integration-platform/ui-components.md

 **Attributes**

 - `fields` - Key/value pairs of the data in the form fields
-- `installationId` - The ID of the installation associated with the request.
+- `installationId` - The ID of the installation associated with the request
 - `issueId` - The ID of the issue in Sentry
 - `webUrl` - The URL of the issue in Sentry
 - `project`: